FrostByte-Security/IPTracer/README.md

 ## Getting Started

-Ensure you have signed up for free accounts at Abuseipdb and ipinfo.io to get your API keys.
+Ensure you have signed up for free accounts at Abuseipdb, ipinfo.io, and proxycheck.io to get your API keys.

 ### Prerequisites